 Stuffed Pork Loin Rolls

-Here I am, the recipe I mentioned a few days ago is ready. 🙂 These are stuffed pork loin rolls, an unusual recipe for me, not only because it’s a meat main course – which as you know is not a usual dish at my home – but because they are rolls, so unusual here that my teenage kids saw me serve them for the first time! 😀
+Here I am, the recipe I promised you a few days ago is ready. 🙂 These are the stuffed pork loin rolls, an unusual recipe for me, not only because it’s a meat dish – which as you know is not a usual main course at my house – but because they are rolls, so unusual here that my teenage children saw me bring them to the table today for the first time! 😀

-It’s the second time, exactly the second, in my life that I cook rolls, the first time was 22 (yes, twenty-two) years ago. 😀
+It’s the second time in my life that I’ve cooked rolls, the first time was 22 (yes, twenty-two) years ago. 😀

-Now I’ve repeated the recipe from then, changing it a bit to make it more suited to my current low-sodium cooking.
+Now I’ve repeated the recipe from back then, modifying it a bit to make it more suitable for my current low-sodium cooking.

-Twenty-two years ago I was transitioning from ‘normal’ cooking to low-sodium cooking, I had already eliminated discretionary salt but was still using, without changes in method or quantity, some salty products like jarred sauces and cured meats.
-Moreover, the rolls at that time were cooked as the ‘second main’ for Christmas Day, meaning as a second meat dish after a boiled meat course, and having the whole family as guests I couldn’t serve my salt-free cooking to everyone, especially on a day like Christmas.
+Twenty-two years ago, I was transitioning from ‘normal’ cooking to low-sodium cooking, I had already eliminated discretionary salt but was still using some salty products like jarred sauces and cold cuts without variations in method or quantities.
+Additionally, I cooked the rolls back then as the ‘second main course’ for Christmas day, that is, as a meat dish after the boiled meat, and having the whole family as guests, I couldn’t possibly serve them my salt-free cooking!
+Especially not on a day like Christmas.

-In recent years my way of cooking has evolved and so this time I did the following: I drastically reduced the amount of mustard for each slice, eliminated the slice (actually two slices) of bacon I used back then on the meat before rolling it, and used a small strip of cheese instead of a cheese slice.
-Well, in this case, there might not be much difference in sodium content, but at least the cheese didn’t all seep out of the rolls (as the cheese slice did, making cooking challenging that day long ago).
+Over the years my cooking style has evolved, and so this time I did the following: I drastically reduced the amount of mustard for each slice, eliminated the slice (actually the two slices) of pancetta that I had placed back then on the meat before rolling it, and used a small strip of cheese instead of processed cheese.
+Well, in this case, there might not be much of a difference in terms of sodium content, but at least the cheese didn’t leak out of the rolls (as the processed cheese did, making the cooking process challenging that day long ago).

 〰 〰 〰